wncc/learners-space/Web Development/Week 4/major_assignment.md

 Atleast two section about 'Your Choice' must be there in the page.
 It can be about projects you have done(Even this LS project), your hobbies, photographs you clicked, your favorite song playlist anything...

+For building a Working Contact Form, refer to [Formspree.io](https://formspree.io/forms/xgenojer/integration).
+Create an account and then follow the steps.

-__Your website must be responsive__ i.e. should work fine on both mobile and laptop.
+__Your website must be responsive__ i.e. should work fine on both mobile and laptop.<br/>